 Jahrgangsübergreifende Gruppe der WiIngs Jahrgangsübergreifende Gruppe der NaMa Jahrgangsübergreifende Gruppe der VWL

-We hope to answer all your questions with the information on this page and the livestreams, but if anything remains unclear, you can get advice via the following channels.
+We hope to answer all your questions with the information on this page, but if anything remains unclear, you can get advice via the following channels.

 You will always get binding information from the faculty, in your case “the joint commission for industrial engineering” (GKWI).
 This is also where you will find the student advisory service for your WiIng degree programme.
 You can find telephone numbers and e-mail addresses on the website.